 My thanks go to all those who work for Surrey Police for their efforts and achievements over the last year in keeping our communities as safe as possible.
 This includes all the volunteers, charities, and organisations we have worked with and my staff in the Office of the Police and Crime Commissioner for their support and advice over the last year.
-Finally, I would like to thank the finance team for putting these financial statements together, not an easy task, and ensuring that they were published by the required deadline.
+Finally, I would like to thank the finance team for putting these financial statements together and in particular for working so hard to ensure that they were published by the required deadline.